Ten times yesterday. Eleven the day before. And it starts again today.

 Yes.
 KindredMind is available to families worldwide.
 It is built in Canada and operates under PIPEDA (Canada's federal privacy law) and equivalent international privacy standards.
 Plans start at $179 CAD or $129 USD per month.

 Yes.
-The companion currently supports 11 languages: English, Spanish, French, Portuguese (Brazil and Portugal), Italian, Polish, Ukrainian, Russian, Greek, and Mandarin.
-Cantonese and Tagalog are available in beta.
+The companion currently supports 12 languages: English, Spanish, French, Portuguese (Brazil and Portugal), Italian, Polish, Russian, Mandarin, German, Korean, and Hindi.
+Cantonese, Tagalog, Ukrainian, and Greek are available in beta.
 You select the companion language once in Settings and all calls are handled in that language from that point forward.

 This means your loved one is heard in the language they feel most at home in.
 The companion speaks in their language and listens for their language when they respond.